openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 * **Configure** -  Click Configure to display the selected plug-in’s dialog.

 ### Courses
-Courses in EQUELLA are used for copyright license activation and for third-party integrations such as Blackboard™ or Moodle™.
+Courses in openEquella are used for copyright license activation and for third-party integrations such as Blackboard™ or Moodle™.
 Courses can be archived for future use or multiple courses can be imported with a bulk upload.

-To access an EQUELLA course
+To access an openEquella course
 1. Select Courses from the Administration Console to display a list of courses.

 To import multiple courses